Looking for a Place to Live?

 - Mobile Homes: A MH is usually found anchored on a lot inside a mobile home park.
-The park usually has the same amenities as a resort and you pay a monthly lot fee, much like a HOA for a condominium.
+The park usually has the same amenities as a resort, and you pay a monthly lot fee, much like an HOA for a condominium.

 The big difference is that MH values almost always depreciate, unlike real property that appreciates.
 That is because the MH owner does not own the land the unit sits on.
 Keep this in mind when you buy one.
 Be comfortable with breaking even or losing money if you need to sell.
 This will be the usual case; there are exceptions.

-The trick in buying a MH is to find one that does not look like a MH from the street.
+The trick in buying an MH is to find one that does not look like an MH from the street.
 Nearly all will have a carport, not a garage.
 Most will have a screened or glassed-in patio area called a “Florida Room.”
 This can be as big as 200 square feet.
 It is good for storage or to watch passersby, but don’t consider it a bedroom or living space.

 Location is important.
-Are the neighbors too close or is there ample space between units?
+Are the neighbors too close, or is there ample space between units?
 Decent back yard and front yard?
-Close to a lake or a pond with view?
+Close to a lake or a pond with a view?
 These are the subjective items when determining overall value.
 How much more are they worth to you?
 They could add thousands to a selling price.
 Really nice landscaping is also important.

-Determining the True Value
+How to Determine the True Value

 It can be said that most MH listings are overpriced, but again, location and market may dictate otherwise.
 Assuming the MH is in good shape, a ballpark reduction of 25% from the retail reflects the real value.
 But to get the real value, so you can make an offer with intelligence, obtain a NADA mobile home report from online sources (like insurance companies providing loans) or others.
 From the website, you enter the precise specs of the MH you are interested in.

-For instance, a 1973, 1400-square-foot home, situated on a plot with nice side and back yard, in the Clearwater, Florida, area was selling for $36,000.
+For instance, a 1973, 1,400-square-foot home situated on a plot with a nice side and back yard in the Clearwater, Florida, area was selling for $36,000.
 The lot fee was $550 a month.

 The NADA report on that MH stated: